littlebusters/JSON-to-Layers/README.md

 ### Gradinent Fill

-Will convert Linear and Radial, Conical. otherwise convert to Linear gradient in Sketch.However, conical is incomplete conversion.
+Will convert Linear to Liner Gradient, Radial and Elliptical to Radial Gradient, Conical to Angular Gradient. otherwise convert to Linear gradient in Sketch.However, conical is incomplete conversion.

 ### Pattern Fill